 The severity of psoriasis symptoms varies significantly from case to case.
 Some cases will have localised symptoms (limited to the scalp or elbow joints for example), in others the affected skin can be all over the body & in larger areas.
 There is typically a pattern of worsening symptoms, which last for some weeks or months, followed by a period of improvement.

-Pustular psoriasis: a rapid onset of small bumps, usually on the torso, which are filled with pus, & may be accompanied by a fever or other signs of systemic infection.
+- Pustular psoriasis: a rapid onset of small bumps, usually on the torso, which is filled with pus, & may be accompanied by a fever or other signs of systemic infection.